Dipeshpal/Ansible-Beginners-Guide/README.md

     `-- vars
         `-- main.yml
     ```
+### 3. Create Playbook-
 2. Now create following files under tasks, files, handlers and meta directory.
 These files can be found in above project.
 You need to edit and create only fillowing files-
+     You can clone this project and use these files or codes-
    * Create main.yml, configure.yml, install.yml, service.yml in "tasks" directory
    * create main.yml in "handler" directory
    * Create httpd.original, index.html in files directory